Sponsored by USENIX, the Advanced Computing Systems Association.

 - Software defined storage

 - Consumer storage

 - Storage in entertainment and media

 The best talks will share your or your team's experience with a new technology, a new idea, a new approach, or inspire the audience to think beyond the ways they have always done things.
 We encourage new speakers to submit talks as some of the most insightful talks often come from people with new experiences to share.

 Previous Vault events have drawn hundreds of attendees from a range of companies with backgrounds ranging from individual open source contributors, to new startups, through teams within the technology and storage giants, or storage end users.

-We are looking for 25-minute talks with 5 minutes for Q&A. Please submit your proposals via the web submission system, which will be available here soon.
+We are looking for 25-minute talks with 5 minutes for Q&A. Please submit your proposals via the web submission system.

 The deadline for talk proposals is Wednesday, November 20, 2019.
 Accepted speakers will be notified Monday, December 9, 2019, and the final program will be available in mid-December, 2019.

 We will schedule practice sessions for all presenters, regardless of experience, because they help speakers adapt their message to our audience and improve the experience for attendees.
 Along with confirming their plan to present, speakers agree to participate in the practice sessions (details will be included in the acceptance notices).

 Both presenters and organizers may withdraw or decline proposals for any reason, even after initial acceptance.
 Speakers must submit their own proposals; third-party submissions, even if authorized, will be rejected.